8 Major Benefits of MRP for Manufacturing Business

 - Workers can keep track of their tasks on their individual schedules.

-- Management can stay on top of processes and following how the customer orders or operations are carried out from a master production schedule.
+- Management can stay on top of processes and follow how the customer orders or operations are carried out from a master production schedule.

 #4 Accurate material planning and purchasing

-Focusing on reducing inventory, having what’s needed when needed and available for production requires an efficient purchasing process:
+Focusing on reducing inventory, having what’s needed when needed and available for production requires an efficient procurement solution:

 - All vendors are centrally managed.